 GASB Statement No. 101, Compensated Absences.
 The objective of this Statement is to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
-The requirement of this Statement will take effect for financial statements starting in the fiscal year that ends December 31, 2024.
+The requirements of this Statement were effective for financial statements starting in the fiscal year that ends December 15, 2023.